Everything You Need to Know About Akita Pet Insurance

 A basic policy is great for the unexpected things in your fur fam’s future, but Lemonade also offers affordable preventative care, designed to keep your pet healthy, and helps cover expenses you’re probably already paying for.
 By adding a preventive care package to a Lemonade policy you’ll also get access to live medical chat and be covered for all types of routine care—like your annual wellness exam, checkups, blood tests, several vaccinations, and other routine health care for your pet.
 Get a quote for the best pet insurance plan for your furry friend.

 But, as we all know, having a dog isn’t always as easy as scrolling through your feed.
-So before giving the run down on Spaniels, we’re going to tell you how to protect your pooch, and explain how pet insurance could help take the bite out of vet bills.
+So before giving the run down on Akitas, we’re going to tell you how to protect your pooch, and explain how pet insurance could help take the bite out of vet bills.

 We ask an Akita about a day in their life…